-Term ONE will begin on Monday 4th of February
+Term FOUR will begin on Monday 14th of October and will end Friday 13th December

 IF YOU ARE INTERESTED IN TRIALING THIS CLASS PLEASE ENROL YOUR CHILD FOR YOUR FREE CLASS HERE